DianaIonita/serverless-api-gateway-caching/README.md

 ## Good to know
 * If you enable caching globally, it does NOT automatically enable caching for your endpoints - you have to be explicit about which endpoints should have caching enabled.
 However, disabling caching globally disables it across endpoints.
+* The global settings for `ttlInSeconds` and `perKeyInvalidation` are inherited if they're not specified for each endpoint
 * For HTTP method `ANY`, caching will be enabled only for the `GET` method and disabled for the other methods.

 ## Per-key cache invalidation
 If you don't configure per-key cache invalidation authorization, by default it is required.
 You can configure how to handle unauthorized requests to invalidate a cache key using the options:
-* `Ignore` - which simply ignores the request to invalidate the cache key
+* `Ignore` - which simply ignores the request to invalidate the cache key.
-* `IgnoreWithWarning` - ignores the request to invalidate and adds a `warning` header in the response mentioning it
+* `IgnoreWithWarning` - ignores the request to invalidate and adds a `warning` header in the response.
 * `Fail` - fails the request with a 403 response status code.

 ## Currently not supported:
-* lambda functions with many HTTP events
+* lambda functions with many HTTP events.

 ## Example